lemire/JavaFastPFOR/README.md

         int[] recov = iic.uncompress(compressed); // equals to data
 ```

-For more examples, see example.java.
+For more examples, see example.java or the examples folder.

 Some CODECs ("integrated codecs") assume that the integers are
 in sorted orders and use differential coding (they compress deltas).